dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log category

 When an `ILogger` object is created, a *category* is specified.
 That category is included with each log message created by that instance of `ILogger`.
-The category string is arbitrary, but the convention is to use the class name.
+The category string is arbitrary, but the convention is to use the fully qualified class name.
 For example, in a controller the name might be `"TodoApi.Controllers.TodoController"`.
 The ASP.NET Core web apps use `ILogger<T>` to automatically get an `ILogger` instance that uses the fully qualified type name of `T` as the category:

 [!code-csharp[](~/fundamentals/logging/index/samples/3.x/TodoApiDTO/Pages/Privacy.cshtml.cs?name=snippet)]

-To explicitly specify the category, call `ILoggerFactory.CreateLogger`:
+If further categorization is desired, the convention is to use a hierarchical name by appending a subcategory to the fully qualified class name, and explicitly specify the category using `ILoggerFactory.CreateLogger`:

 [!code-csharp[](~/fundamentals/logging/index/samples/3.x/TodoApiDTO/Pages/Contact.cshtml.cs?name=snippet)]